JoleneKearse/runic-code/README.md

 **Runic Code** is a **Viking-themed JavaScript DSA quiz game**, because I *correctly* saw the high market demand! ⚔️

 Reading code and identifying it's purpose is a valuable skill, but isn't often taught.
-At least, until you starting working with a team and doing code reviews, self-taught devs don't often get the chance to bolster this skill.
+Until they starting working with teams and doing code reviews, self-taught devs often don't get the chance to bolster this skill.

 I took [Codewars](https://www.codewars.com/) katas I'd personally completed, tossed them up on screen and provided multiple choice questions explaining their purpose.